+Martindale-Hubbell has recognized Mr. Kagan as “AV” rated which is its highest rating attorneys can receive from their peers.
+This rating signifies the highest level of professional ethics and professional excellence for Mr. Kagan’s legal knowledge, communication, skills and ethical standards.
 Mr. Kagan has been voted by his peers as a “Leading Lawyer” in What’s Up Annapolis Magazine in the areas of litigation, employment law, business law, real estate and personal injury.
 He has also been recognized in Super Lawyers for Maryland as an outstanding business and employment litigator.

 Mr. Kagan graduated cum laude from Boston University and with honors from the University of Maryland School of Law where he was assistant editor of the Maryland Law Review and a member of the Moot Court Board.
 After graduating from law school, Mr. Kagan clerked for the Honorable Robert H. Heller, Jr. on the Circuit Court for Anne Arundel County.
 He is licensed to practice in Maryland, the United States District Court for the District of Maryland, and the United States Court of Appeals for the Fourth Circuit.

 Mr. Kagan is the Past Chairman of the Litigation Section of the Maryland State Bar Association; former president of the Anne Arundel County Bar Association, and a former member of the Board of Governors of the Maryland State Bar Association.
 Mr. Kagan is a fellow of the Maryland Bar Foundation and the American Bar Foundation.